 WillettsRail Service.com caboose VGNX 199462, formerly Illinois Central 9462, built by the railroad in 1970.

 Virginia Rail Express gallery V427 built by Pullman in 1956 as Chicago and North Western 21.

 Another view of the Spencer Roundhouse.

-The NCTM excursion train on its last run of the day.
+The North Carolina Transportation Museum excursion train on its last run of the day.

 The NCTM excursion train heads to the barn for the night.

-There was a guitar exhibit going on at the museum.
+There was a guitar exhibit at the museum.

 Passing the Southern water tank meant our visit was almost over.
 We went back to the Barber Museum and thanked them for having us visit today.
 Since it was well over 90 degrees for the first time on this trip, we had to open all the doors before we could leave.
-Our AC worked fine and soon we were at the Super 8 in Salisbury for the night.
-We had dinner at Applebee's which was really good and then I worked on stories for the rest of the night.
+Our air conditioning worked well and soon we were at the Super 8 in Salisbury for the night.
+We had dinner at Applebee's which was really good and then I worked on stories for the rest of the evening.

 |RETURN TO THE MAIN PAGE|